 Figure 9.
-Maps of Montserrat (a-d) inform issues and institutions (Source: scoping report)
+Maps of Anguilla (a-h) inform issues and institutions (Source: Scoping report and online)

-Institutional arrangements should be comprehensive, but agile enough to take quick and informed authoritative decisions and delegate actions as necessary at the most appropriate level from national to local.
-This will be challenging.
-Establishing authority and good relationships is key.
-A summary of generic institutional configurations is in Figure 10.
+Institutional arrangements should be comprehensive, but agile enough to take quick and informed authoritative decisions and delegate actions as necessary at the most appropriate level from national to local as pointed out previously.
+This can be challenging.
+Establishing authority with good relationships is key.
+The onus will be on state agencies (e.g., for fisheries, tourism, disaster management, etc) but non-state actors (e.g., community groups, NGOs, private sector, academia) must also be linked for success.